MicroCODE-Gravity-Current/.github/profile/README.md

 **License Terms:**

 - ✅ Use for multiple internal projects
-- ✅ Modify and create derivatives (e.g., MicroCODE Gravity)
+- ✅ Modify and create derivatives (e.g., MicroCODE App Template)
 - ✅ Deploy to production environments
 - ❌ Do not redistribute or resell
 - ❌ Do not use this reference copy directly for production